tegardevINF/tegardevINF/README.md

 ### 🧑‍💻 Who am I?

-<p>Saya adalah seorang <b>Backend Developer</b> dan <b>AI Builder</b> yang berbasis di Yogyakarta.
-Saya memiliki passion mendalam dalam membangun sistem yang skalabel, efisien, dan cerdas.
-Fokus utama saya adalah menggabungkan kekuatan <i>Cloud Native Architecture</i> dengan <i>Artificial Intelligence</i> untuk menciptakan solusi backend yang bukan hanya berjalan, tapi juga "berpikir".</p>
+<p>I am a passionate <b>Backend Developer</b> and <b>AI Builder</b> based in Yogyakarta.
+I have a deep passion for building systems that are scalable, efficient, and intelligent.
+My main focus is combining the power of <i>Cloud Native Architecture</i> with <i>Artificial Intelligence</i> to create backend solutions that don't just run, but also "think".</p>

-<p>Saya percaya bahwa kode yang baik adalah kode yang mudah dibaca dan dirawat.
-Saat ini saya sedang mendalami integrasi LLM (Large Language Models) ke dalam sistem produksi dan membangun microservices yang tangguh.</p>
+<p>I believe that good code is code that is easy to read and maintain.
+Currently, I am diving deep into integrating LLM (Large Language Models) into production systems and building robust microservices.</p>

 <br/>